asyml/forte/examples/text_classification/README.md

 python utils/imdb_format.py --raw_data_dir=data/IMDB_raw/aclImdb --train_id_path=data/IMDB_raw/train_id_list.txt --output_dir=data/IMDB
 ```

 The next step is to generate augment training data (using your favorite back translation model) and output to a TXT file.
-Each example in the file should correspond to the same line in `train.csv`.
+Each example in the file should correspond to the same line in `train.csv` (without headers).

 For demonstration purpose, we provide the processed and augmented [data files](https://drive.google.com/file/d/1OKrbS76mbGCIz3FcFQ8-qPpMTQkQy8bP/view?usp=sharing).
 Place the CSV and txt files in directory `data/IMDB`.